robonxt/robonxt-visual-branding-guidelines/README.md

 *   **Golden Rule:** **Clarity first, always.**

 #### Voice & Tone
-*   **Default Tone (90% of content):** Casual, clear, concise, and helpful.
+*   **Default Tone:** Casual, clear, concise, and helpful.
 Uses simple language and contractions.
 The goal is to be an approachable expert.
-*   **The Clever Aside (10% of content):** In low-stakes moments (success messages, empty states), the brand can use witty, context-aware humor.
+*   **The Clever Aside:** In low-stakes moments (success messages, empty states), the brand can use witty, context-aware humor.
 *   **The Golden Rule for Voice:** Never use a joke if it gets in the way of clarity.
-For critical information like error messages, the tone is 100% professional and direct.
+For critical information like error messages, the tone is professional and direct.

 ### 1.2.
 Typography
 The system uses a single, highly-legible font family to ensure consistency and readability.